Skip To Main Content

 Rebuilding Raleigh Hills will eliminate about $12 million of deferred maintenance that's currently needed in the school, all while maintaining the community-centered rich history of the school.

-Raleigh Hills K-8 School was evaluated to be the elementary school in the worst condition according to the District's Facilities Condition Assessment (FCA).
+Raleigh Hills Elementary School was evaluated to be the elementary school in the worst condition according to the District's Facilities Condition Assessment (FCA).
 The school dates back to 1927, making it the second oldest school in the district.

 Share your input